 Nesting can certainly work well for some families.
 You may want to consider nesting if:

-1. Good communication: You and your co-parent feel confident in your communication and are willing to come to—and stick to—a clear agreement about home exchange times, shared space, and shared housework.
+1. Good communication: You and your co-parent feel confident in your communication.
+You are willing to come to—and stick to—a clear agreement about home exchange times, shared space, and shared housework.

-2. Adequate space: Does the family home allows for you and your ex to have adequately separated space – is there a guest bedroom one parent can “take over” as their room?
-Time-sharing the master bedroom with your recently separated ex may not be the best option!
+2. Adequate space: Does the family home allow for you and your ex to have adequately separated space?
+Is there a guest bedroom one parent can “take over” as their room?
+Time-sharing the master bedroom with your recently separated ex may not be the best option.

-4. Flexible: If you and your ex are flexible and may enjoy changing locations frequently, nesting might be a good solution for your family.
+4. Flexible: If you and your ex are flexible, you may enjoy changing locations frequently.